rusch1981/ClaimsBasedAuth/README.md

 ***Caution**: by scaffolding the model the dbcontext class autmatically generates\d a connection string that was being used.
 Instead the dbcontext should be injected and passed the connection string via appsettings.json  (see Startup.cs for example).*

+##### Logging
+The current configuration is set to log to console and write to log file.
+You can configure logging in the Program.cs Main Method.

+##### Enabling CORS
+CORS is enabled per Client Configuration or globaly by implementing ICorsPolicyService.
+More information can be found [here.](http://docs.identityserver.io/en/release/topics/cors.html)

 ##### Users and UserStores
 IUserStore.cs is used to search, validate, etc. users.
 IUserStore is injected in the Startup.cs.
 The implementation ActiveDirectoryUserStore.cs uses Active Directory.
 In order for of ActiveDirectoryUserStore.cs to